DataDog/java-profiler/README.md

 ## Build
 ### Building Local Artifacts
-In order to ease up consuming of the async-profiler library in downstream projects (eg. dd-trace-java) it is possible to quickly build a maven artifact (jar) which can replace the stable dependency to test the changes.
+In order to ease up consuming of the java-profiler library in downstream projects (eg. dd-trace-java) it is possible to quickly build a maven artifact (jar) which can replace the stable dependency to test the changes.

 #### Prerequisites
 The local build requires docker and Java 11 to be installed.